Gaming machines in clubs and pubs

 How to submit a community benefit statement

-Clubs can submit their statement to Licensing NT by fax, email or in person.
-Get contact details for Licensing NT.
+Clubs can submit their statement by fax, email or in person to Licensing NT.